phatltunit/playwright-sample/README.md

 ### Cases with Authentication

--   `tests/test-1.spec.ts`: This test case requires authentication.
-It uses the `base` test setup, which navigates to the main page after authentication.
-The authentication state is managed by `tests/auth.setup.ts` and stored in `playwright/.auth/user.json`.
+-   `tests/test-1.public.ts`: This test case checks if the Login button is visible on the page when the user is not authenticated.

-### Cases without Authentication
+### Bonus Report Verification Tests

--   `tests/test-1.public.ts`: This test case does not require authentication.
-It directly navigates to the base URL and checks for the "Login" button.
+-   `tests/verify-bonus.spec.ts`: This test suite verifies the bonus reports for different URLs.
+It iterates through a list of URLs defined in `utils/bonus-urls.ts` and checks if the report can be displayed correctly.

 ## Getting Started